brugr9/UEPluginVolumeCreator/README.md

   * Plane Interaction
 * Rendering Type:
   * Indirect Volume Rendering
-  * Vector Volume Rendering &ndash; where the voxels store multiple scalar values, e.g., LPS or RAS coordinates as components of a displacement field (cp.
+  * Vector Volume Rendering &ndash; where the voxels store multiple scalar values, e.g., L-P-S or R-A-S coordinates as components of a displacement field (cp.
 [Piper et al., Overview]).
   * Tensor Volume Rendering &ndash; where the voxels store a tensor, e.g., used for MRI diffusion tensor imaging DTI (cp.
 [Piper et al., Overview]).
   <!--* Labelmap Volume Rendering &ndash; where the voxels store a discrete value, such as an index or a label; e.g., used for segmentation.-->